ryanmcalpin/bid-master/README.md

 ## Legal
 Copyright (c) 2018 Copyright Ryan McAlpin, All Rights Reserved.<br>
-This app is licensed under the MIT license.
+This web app is licensed under the MIT license.